 The summer solstice has this feel of being the height of something.
-There is so much light, but the soil has been slow to warm, as have the big seas around the croplands, so even if the soil is warming the air is cool, and many of the crops are still getting going.
+There is so much light, but the soil has been slow to warm, as have the big seas around the croplands, so even if the soil is warming the air is cool, and many of the crops are still not growing at their peak.

 So while the summer solstice is a time of ‘stillness’ or minimal change in the solar cycle, it’s a time of great flux, change and difference in the crop cycle.
 Because the cool of northern latitudes slows our immigrant crops, most of them are not ready to take advantage of the sun, and in many years they waste it.
 Once the sun’s gone, it’s gone.